Hand-drawn cover illustration for Zipic vs Optimage: Mac Image Compressors Compared showing Zipic, Optimage, Workflow

 Full documentation: Image Compression Basic · Choosing Image Formats · Resizing Images

 Ready to make image compression less manual?
 Download Zipic and start with the free daily allowance.
+Every download includes a full 7-day Pro trial.
 Zipic Pro unlocks unlimited compression, advanced formats, folder monitoring, URL Scheme automation, and workflow features for serious batches.